geNAZt/terraform-provider-bitwarden/docs/index.md

 ### Optional

+- `api_endpoint` (String) Bitwarden CLI API endpoint which has already been logged in
 - `client_id` (String) Client ID (env: `BW_CLIENTID`)
 - `client_secret` (String) Client Secret (env: `BW_CLIENTSECRET`).
 Do not commit this information in Git unless you know what you're doing.
 Prefer using a Terraform `variable {}` in order to inject this value from the environment.
 - `extra_ca_certs` (String) Extends the well known 'root' CAs (like VeriSign) with the extra certificates in file (env: `NODE_EXTRA_CA_CERTS`).